Windgalls in Horses

 Horses that are in hard work are more likely to develop windgalls.
 Furthermore, working on the same type of surface or doing the same kind of work all the time can cause and aggravate windgalls.

-Do you notice that your horses’ windgalls on their hind legs increase in size after jumping?
-An excessive amount of strain goes through the hind legs as the horse takes off, stretching tendons and ligaments in the lower leg to the max.
-High impact work such as jumping can aggravate windgalls, which is why it is important to carefully manage your horse’s warm-up, cool-down and workload.
+Understanding what causes windgalls and when they appear, disappear or get particularly large will be of great benefit to your horse’s legs.
+When an excessive amount of strain goes through the legs like when jumping or fast work, this stretches the tendons and ligaments in the lower leg to the max.
+High impact work can cause or aggravate windgalls, which is why it is important to carefully manage your horse’s warm-up, cool-down and workload.

 Managing Windgalls

 Horses’ legs are not designed to carry their weight (plus that of the rider and tack!) at high speeds, over jumps and through tight twists and turns.
 All of this puts strain on the horse’s legs, and windgalls are a symptom of this wear and tear.
-Whilst windgalls are common and usually not a big cause for concern, horse owners should aim to manage the stress put on the horse’s lower leg structures.
+If the windgalls reduce in size after exercise they are not thougth to be of concern.
+Horse owners should aim to manage the stress put on the horse’s lower leg structures.
+If the windgalls gradually increase in size or suddenly increase in size it is recommended to get the vet involved.

 Allowing your horse to warm up and cool down effectively is vital.
 Using our ice wraps after exercise is one way of enhancing your horse’s cool down routine.
 Ensuring your horse has enough rest and a varied exercise regime can also help with the prevention and management of windgalls.
 Working your horse on different surfaces and avoiding doing too much of the same exercise is also important.